The four big World Cup choices that could define Thomas Tuchel’s England reign

 Seven of Thomas Tuchel’s first-choice England XI look locked in but four positions are still up for grabs

 Thomas Tuchel can plan for a summer on the other side of the Atlantic.
-England have seven straight wins in World Cup qualifying, without conceding a goal, and Tuchel has seven men who, fitness permitting, should start in his preferred team at the World Cup.
+England made it eight straight wins in World Cup qualifying, without conceding a goal, and Tuchel has seven men who, fitness permitting, should start in his preferred team at the World Cup.

 If some of his decisions involve filling out the squad and finding the right back-ups, Tuchel may have four big calls.
-Sunday’s final qualifier against Albania may help decide it, even if some of the candidates for places in the United States are nowhere near Tirana.
+Sunday’s final qualifier against Albania may have helped decide it, even if some of the candidates for places in the United States are nowhere near Tirana.

 But, whoever they may be, four more have to join Jordan Pickford, Reece James, John Stones, Elliot Anderson, Declan Rice, Bukayo Saka and Harry Kane among Tuchel’s first-choice starting XI.